 Best Paper / Student presentation prizes, sponsored by BCS-FACS, each consisting of one year's FACS membership and one year's subscription to the Formal Aspects of Computing journal, were awarded based on a voting procedure between all the participants.
-The best paper presentation was awarded to Professor Wolfgang Reisig
+The best paper presentation was awarded to Professor Wolfgang Reisig authored by Peter Massuthe, Wolfgang Reisig, Karsten Schmidt.

-(pictured left) for the paper

-"An Operating Guideline Aproach to the SOA" authored by Peter Massuthe, Wolfgang Reisig, Karsten Schmidt.
 The best student presentation prize went to Ms. Laura I.Kovacs (pictured right) for the paper "A Verification Environment for Imperative and Functional Programs in the Theorema system" authored by Laura Ildiko Kovacs, Nikolaj Popov and Tudor Jebelean.